Home > Yoga

 Yoga Sutras

-Asana in Sanskrit defines seat or sitting posture.
-Patanjalai has termed Asana as one among the eight components of Yoga where one can hold a posture for extended period of time by staying relaxed, steady, comfortable and motionless.
-The posture that causes pain or restlessness is not a yogic posture.
-In Yoga, there are different positions that are manoeuvered to increase the flexibility, strength and balance of body.
+Asana in Sanskrit defines a seat or sitting posture.
+Patanjali has termed Asana as one among the 8 components of Yoga, where one can hold a posture for an extended period of time by staying relaxed, steady, comfortable, and motionless.
+The posture that causes pain or restlessness is not a proper asana.